graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 * `OkAndComplete(data)` - Works just like `this.Ok()` but ends the subscription after the event is completed.
 The client is informed that no additional data will be sent and that the server is closing the subscription permanently.
 This, however; does not close the underlying websocket connection.

 :::danger Be Careful With Sensitive Data
-Data published via `PublishSubscriptionEvent()` is sent, automatically, to all active subscriptions on the server.
+All active subscriptions, from all connected users, have an opportunity to handle data published via `PublishSubscriptionEvent()`.

-If there are some scenarios where an event payload should not be shared with some connected users, be sure to enforce that business logic in your subscription method and use `SkipSubscriptionEvent()` as necessary for a given data package.
+If there are scenarios where an event payload should not be shared with a user, be sure to enforce that business logic in your subscription method and use `SkipSubscriptionEvent()` for a given payload.
 :::

 ## Scaling Subscription Servers